Xernary/TOTOLINK-A720R-arg-inj/README.md

 ![](imgs/2.png)

-Injecting '#' character in the ip address field of the Diagnosis function via crafted HTTP request leads to the "Diagnosis" button becoming unresponsive, making such function indefinitely unavailable:
+Injecting the '#' character in the ip address field of the `Diagnosis` function via crafted HTTP request leads to the "Diagnosis" button becoming unresponsive, making such function indefinitely unavailable:

 ![](imgs/3.png)

-Injecting arbitrary arguments using '-' character in the ip address field of the Route Tracking function (or Diagnosis function) via crafted HTTP request leads to argument injection:
+Injecting arbitrary arguments using the '-' character in the ip address field of the `Route Tracking` function (or `Diagnosis` function) via crafted HTTP request leads to argument injection:

 ![](imgs/4.png)